matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

-When Blender wishes to work out how well a point is illuminated, it (by default) randomly samples from all light sources in the scene and averages the contribution from each light source sampled.
+When Blender wishes to work out how well a point is illuminated, it (by default) randomly samples from all light sources in the scene and averages the contribution from each light source.
 For most levels, there are way more light sources in the scene than are visible at any given time.
 This means that the contribution from most light sources is zero, and so the result is highly noisy, depending on whether a visible light happened to be sampled.

 Fortunately, Blender allows us to control which lights are sampled by setting the `sample_as_light` flag (referred to as Multiple Importance Sampling in the UI) on textures.
 This flag can be animated with keyframes, so we can make it change depending on the current player position and view angle.

-The task then, is to come up with a heuristic that can cull as many lights which do not contribute to the current view.
-To make this more concrete, I want to avoid sampling lights that cannot be reached after a single bounce from the camera.
+The task then, is to come up with a heuristic to cull lights which do not influence the current view (or as many as is feasible).
+In other words, I want to avoid sampling lights that cannot be reached after a single bounce from the camera.

 ## BSP visibility data

 Fortunately .bsp files come with built-in data structures for solving a similar problem.
-One of the great innovations that enabled Quake to run efficiently on 1996 hardware was that of visible surface determination, that is to say, working out which parts of the level are visible from any given player position.
+One of the great innovations that enabled Quake to run efficiently on 1996 hardware is that of visible-surface determination, that is to say, working out which parts of the level are visible from any given player position.

 In order to solve this problem, the .bsp file divides the level into a set of